MirrorYuChen/workflow-ai/README.md

 # Workflow AI - C++ Networking and Computing Task for LLMs

-As modern LLM applications increasingly require not just API requests but also complex tool calls and agent orchestration, efficiently organizing these mixed network and compute tasks presents a critical challenge for C++ programs.
+As modern LLM applications increasingly require not just API requests but also complex tool calls and agent orchestration, efficiently organizing network and compute tasks presents a critical challenge for C++ programs.

-**Workflow AI** addresses this challenge by providing a high-performance C++ library for interacting with Large Language Models (LLMs) built on [C++ Workflow](https://github.com/sogou/workflow) framework, which support 💬 `basic chatbot` , 🔧`function calling` and ⚡`parallel execution`.
+**Workflow AI** provides a high-performance C++ library for interacting with Large Language Models (LLMs) built on [C++ Workflow](https://github.com/sogou/workflow) and supports 💬 `basic chatbot` , 🔧`function calling` and ⚡`parallel execution`.

 By abstracting the complexity of mixed I/O and compute workflows, we make LLM integration easy and efficient for all C++ applications.